consistent-milk12/docs-md/generated_docs/memchr/arch/all/packedpair/index.md

 - `fn rank(&self, byte: u8) -> u8`

   Return the heuristic frequency rank of the given byte.
-A lower rank
+A lower rank means the byte is believed to occur less frequently in the haystack.

+  Some uses of this heuristic may treat arbitrary absolute rank values as significant.
+For example, an implementation detail in this crate may determine that heuristic prefilters are inappropriate if every byte in the needle has a "high" rank.

 #### Implementors